 About Me

-With a PhD in Psychology, my research examines how wellbeing can be integrated into governance, policy and economic models.
+With a PhD in Psychology, my research examines how wellbeing can be integrated into governance and policy.
 My work bridges science, policy and practice, focusing on creating systems that support happiness, health, connection and sustainability at every level.

 Through research, writing and practice, I explore how we can move towards a more compassionate, conscious and sustainable world, one that prioritises human and planetary wellbeing.